mohitsinghs/mohitsinghs.github.io/_content/code/no-tailwind.md

 ## Conclusion

 So, while I'm still using Tailwind, I no longer do it the tailwind way, but everything works smoothly now.
-Instead of doing `yarn add tailwindcss` I can do `yarn add mohitsinghs/tailwindcss#x` and on the top of that I can finally fix things without my pull request in black hole.
+Instead of doing `bash-->yarn add tailwindcss` I can do `bash-->yarn add mohitsinghs/tailwindcss#x` and on the top of that I can finally fix things without my pull request in black hole.
 Investing a day or two to save weeks of waiting on fixes is a better way to learn things we use.